yoelblum/process-sanity/README.md

 #Mac Desktop Notifications

-It is possible to be alerted via desktop notifications for missing processes.
-Simply install the gem terminal notifier https://github.com/julienXX/terminal-notifier
+It is possible to be alerted via desktop notifications for missing processes:
+1)Install the gem terminal notifier https://github.com/julienXX/terminal-notifier
+2) Uncomment config.desktop_notifications = true in process_sanity initializer

 #License
 The MIT License (MIT)